akhilVogeti/akhilVogeti/README.md

 I am a curious chap that is interested in pretty much everything under the sun :sunny:.
 This profile is limited to my interest in Software Engineering.

 - :seedling:I am currently learning the nuts and bolts of leveraging Generative AI to build more impactful software applications.
 - :telescope:I am primarily aiming to become a backend engineer.
-Anything that goes into implementing business logic of an application is what i find more interesting.
+Anything that goes into implementing the business logic of an application is what i find more interesting.
 It could be conventional software development using Java or AI.
 Just about anything.

 ## My Projects :hammer_and_wrench: